kris-brown/kbquarto/docs/phil/distinctions/made/_ought_to_be.md

       Regress of rules without ought-to-be's.

-- This is important because natural way to think of rules is exlusively in terms of Ought to Do (Sellars himself advocated this earlier: "A rule is always a rule for doing something"[-@sellars1954some]).
+- This is important because natural way to think of rules is exlusively in terms of Ought to Do (Sellars himself advocated this [earlier](/docs/phil/people/sellars/works/some_reflections/index.qmd): "A rule is always a rule for doing something").

 - There is also an analogous distinction involving permission, rather than obligation.